notifi-network/notifi-sdk-ts/packages/notifi-node/README.md

 Notifi provides several GraphQL subscription events by which we can easily tracking the entity changes.
 When listening to this category of events, it returns a `Subscription` object which is used to stop the Graphql subscription.

+- `tenantActiveAlertChanged`: When the active alert is changed (created or deleted).

 To stop listening to the events, we need to do the following:

 1. Call the `subscription.unsubscribe` method.
 This will stop the Graphql subscription.